Roger Lloyd-Pack: Death and tributes

-Lloyd-Pack died of pancreatic cancer at his home in Kentish Town aged 69 on 16 January 2014.
+Lloyd-Pack died of pancreatic cancer at his home in Kentish Town, aged 69, on 16 January 2014.
 His funeral was held at the church of St. Paul's, Covent Garden.
-It was attended by Sir David Jason, Nicholas Lyndhurst, John Challis and Sue Holderness.
-His body was buried at Highgate Cemetery East.
+It was attended by former fellow cast members Sir David Jason, Nicholas Lyndhurst, John Challis and Sue Holderness.
+He was buried at Highgate Cemetery East.

-Tributes

 Nigel Havers, Stephen Rea, Miranda Richardson, Alison Steadman, Kathy Burke and Joely Richardson paid tribute to him.

 In March that year, the Sport Relief special of Only Fools and Horses was dedicated to the memory of both Lloyd-Pack and John Sullivan.
-Similarly, the final episode of the lockdown edition of The Vicar of Dibley ended with a tribute just before the closing credits reading, "In loving memory of Liz, John, Emma and Roger", paying tribute to him and three other late Dibley cast members (Liz Smith, John Bluthal and Emma Chambers).
+Similarly, the final episode of the lockdown edition of The Vicar of Dibley ended with a tribute just before the closing credits reading, "In loving memory of Liz, John, Emma and Roger", paying tribute to him and three other late Dibley cast members, (Liz Smith, John Bluthal and Emma Chambers).
+The third episode of series 8 of Law & Order: UK, which Lloyd-Pack appeared in, aired two months after his death and similarly ended with a tribute title card.

+In 2025, Lloyd-Pack appeared on a British postage stamp issued as part of a special set by Royal Mail, which commemorated the series The Vicar of Dibley.